-As an MPO with population over 200,000 persons, the MPO is classified as a Transportation Management Agency (TMA).
-Every four years, a team from the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) conduct a Certification Review of the Transportation Planning Process for the TMA.
+As an MPO with a population of over 200,000 persons, the MPO is classified as a Transportation Management Agency (TMA).
+Every four years, a team from the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) conduct a Certification Review of the Transportation Planning Process for the SKATS TMA.

-The most recent certification review began in June 2020 among FHWA, FTA, staff from the SKATS TMA, as well as staff from ODOT and Salem-Keizer Transit (Cherriots).
+The most recent certification review took place in June 2020 among FHWA, FTA, staff from the SKATS TMA, as well as staff from ODOT and Salem-Keizer Transit (Cherriots).
 FHWA and FTA issued the final Certification Report on February 8, 2021.
-This 2021 Certification Review Report included six (6) corrective actions (with due dates), six recommendations, and three commendations.
+This 2021 Certification Review Report included six corrective actions (with due dates), six recommendations, and three commendations.

 On March 10, 2021, FHWA and FTA reviewed the findings in the final report with staff from SKATS, ODOT, and Cherriots (the public transportation provider in the Salem Metropolitan Area) to ensure understanding of the findings and federal actions, deadlines, and expectations.
-FHWA and FTA presented the findings to the SKATS Policy Board on March 23, 2021
+FHWA and FTA presented the findings to the SKATS Policy Board on March 23, 2021.

-To address the 2021 Corrective Actions and Recommendations, SKATS, ODOT, FHWA, and FTA will use the following process:
+To address the 2021 Corrective Actions and Recommendations, SKATS, ODOT, FHWA, and FTA are using the following process:

-- 1. SKATS will form a certification action team (CAT) composed of local, state, and federal partners to assist in the successful and timely resolution of corrective actions.
-The CAT will meet on a routine basis to ensure timely progress on findings. - 2.
+- 1. SKATS formed a certification action team (CAT) composed of MPO, state, and federal agency staff to coordinate a successful and timely resolution of corrective actions.
+The CAT is meeting on a routine basis to ensure timely progress on findings.
+The CAT had quarterly meetings in 2021 and 2022. - 2.
 For applicable corrective actions, SKATS will develop a plan of action that demonstrates how the MPO can resolve corrective actions by the due dates specified in this report. - 3.
-ODOT, as the pass-through and oversight agency for the SKATS, is responsible for ensuring compliance of the processes and documents with applicable Federal requirements, monitoring the achievement of performance goals, and ensuring SKATS sufficiently addresses compliance issues by the identified deadline.
-When SKATS and ODOT believe the intent of a corrective actions has been met, the SKATS will formally request ODOT review updated processes and related documents. - 4.
-Upon ODOT's determination that the SKATS processes and documents comply with Federal requirements and the corrective action(s), ODOT sends a letter to FHWA and FTA indicating this determination and recommends to close out the corrective action(s) as resolved. - 5.
-FHWA and FTA will review ODOT's request to close out the corrective action(s) and supporting documentation and issues a letter with a determination that: - a.
+ODOT, as the pass-through and oversight agency for SKATS, is responsible for ensuring compliance of the processes and documents with applicable federal requirements, monitoring the achievement of performance goals, and ensuring SKATS sufficiently addresses compliance issues by the identified deadline.
+When SKATS and ODOT believe the intent of a corrective actions has been met, SKATS will formally request ODOT review updated processes and related documents. - 4.
+Upon ODOT's determination that the SKATS processes and documents comply with federal requirements and the corrective action(s), ODOT sends a letter to FHWA and FTA indicating this determination and recommends closing out the corrective action(s) as resolved. - 5.
+FHWA and FTA will review ODOT's request to close out the corrective action(s) and supporting documentation and issues a letter with a determination that:

+- a.
 The corrective action(s) has been sufficiently addressed, or - b.
 The corrective action(s) has not been sufficiently addressed and documents outstanding compliance issues.